fkie-cad/TOP-Android/case_study_obfuscation/README.md

 Because we simply placed the random table in a header file (`table.h`) instead of outsourcing it into a file or generating the table at runtime, *Android Studio* may be overwhelmed and thus run slowly or crash.
 Similarily, It is not recommended to open `table.h` in e.g. your browser.

 There are two `.apk` files built in release mode and signed with a custom key for easy installation through `adb install <path to>/app-release.apk`.
+The outermost [`app-release.apk`](https://github.com/fkie-cad/TOP-Android/blob/main/case_study_obfuscation/app-release.apk) is simply a convenience copy of the one located in the code project.

 ## Conclusion